nexusformat/definitions/manual/source/mailinglist.rst

 which oversees the development of the NeXus data format.
 Its members represent many of the major neutron and synchrotron scattering sources in the world.
-Membership and posting to this list are confined to the committee members, but the archives are public.
+Membership and posting to this list are limited to the committee members, but the archives are public.

 + List Address: nexus-committee@nexusformat.org
 + Subscriptions: http://lists.nexusformat.org/mailman/listinfo/nexus-committee